Should You Drink Protein Shakes Before or After Workouts?

 So what kind of materials are your muscles made of?
 That answer, ladies and gentlemen, is protein.
 For that reason, having a protein shake around your workout can be a great idea.

-That begs the question though: Should you drink your protein shake before or after your workout?
+That begs the question, though: Should I drink a protein shake before or after a workout to get better results?
 Well, the truth is, it might not matter that much.

-2. You need to know the right type of protein shake to use, and when to use it.
+• The right type of protein shake to use and when to use it

 Why Is Protein So Important?